Princess Märtha of Sweden: Early life

 Märtha was born at her parents' home of Arvfurstens Palats in Stockholm on 28 March 1901, the second child of Prince Carl of Sweden, Duke of Västergötland, and his wife Princess Ingeborg of Denmark.
 Her father was the younger brother of King Gustav V of Sweden, making her a first cousin twice removed of the present King of Sweden, and her mother was the younger sister of King Christian X of Denmark and of King Haakon VII of Norway.

 Märtha had an elder sister, Princess Margaretha of Denmark, a younger sister, Queen Astrid of the Belgians, and a younger brother, Prince Carl Bernadotte.
 Märtha grew up to be much more confident and outgoing and so the daughter most admired by her mother.

 As a child, Märtha was taught at home by private tutors and completed in-depth courses in childcare and first aid.
 She and her sisters were occasionally seen shopping unaccompanied on the streets of Stockholm.

 Crown Princess

-During the 1928 Summer Olympics in Amsterdam, Princess Märtha of Sweden became engaged to her first and second cousin, Prince Olav, only son and heir apparent of her uncle the King of Norway and grandson of her grandfather King Frederik VIII of Denmark's younger sister.
+During the 1928 Summer Olympics in Amsterdam, Princess Märtha of Sweden became engaged to her first cousin Prince Olav, only son and heir apparent of her uncle the King of Norway and grandson of her grandfather King Frederik VIII of Denmark's younger sister.
 News of the engagement was very well received: it was taken as a sign that there was no longer any tension following the dissolution of the union between Norway and Sweden.
 An excellent match in terms of strengthening royal ties, it was also clearly a match based on love.
 Initially, her younger sister, Astrid, was expected to marry Olav being younger than Olav by two years, while Märtha was two years older.
 Astrid was also considered more beautiful, but she instead married the future King Leopold III of Belgium.